edebsar/python_practices/README.md

 # python_practices
-Here are some examples of python practices please share ur view by Pull requests by a different branches
+Here are some examples of python practices.
+Please share ur view by Pull requests with a different branches